shamilton1/prc/registers/dnn.md

 AXI4-Stream compliant) valid transactions on an individual channel can be ignored in NonBlocking mode.
-For performance, ARESETn is registered internally, which delays its action by a single clock cycle meaning the core is still reset but does not accept input in the cycle following the deassertion of ARESETn. tvalid is also inactive on the output channel for this cycle.
+For performance, ARESETn is registered internally, which delays its action by a single clock cycle meaning the core is still reset but does not accept input in the cycle following the de-assertion of ARESETn. tvalid is also inactive on the output channel for this cycle.

 ## Blocking Mode